AnandSunderrajan/AnandSunderrajan/README.md

 ### 👋 Hi, I’m @AnandSunderrajan
 - 👀 I’m interested in Programming, Soccer, F1, and loads of other stuff!
 - 🌱 I’m currently learning AWS and it's integration with ML
-- 📫 Check out https://anandsunderrajan.github.io for ways to reach me
+- 📫 Check out https://anandsunderrajan.github.io for my resume and ways to reach me
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I've lived in 14 countries so far and visited a whole lot more